in the Netherlands 1978-early 2021 (2021)

 In the Netherlands, the Dusky Warbler (Phylloscopus fuscatus) is a very scarce, but annual late autumn migrant.
 A few individuals have also wintered.
 A huge influx in autumn 2020 came as a complete surprise.
 This article gives an overview on the occurrence of the species in the Netherlands from 1978 to early 2021.
 A Dutch version was published on the Dutch Birding website.

 The datafile that forms the basis of this overview can be downloaded (and used freely) here (Excel, 46 KB)

 1978 to early 2020

 The first Dusky Warbler for the Netherlands was found by Kees Scharringa on the island of Terschelling, Friesland in October 1978.
 It took another eight years for the second and third to be recorded (both trapped and ringed).
 Ever since, the species has been recorded more often.
-Over the past three decades, the records have slightly, but steadily increased.
-During that time, the species transformed from a rarity into a very scarce, but annual species.
+Over the past three decades, the records have slightly, and steadily increased.
+Thereby the species transformed from a rarity into a very scarce, but annual bird.
 It was considered by the Dutch rarity committee CDNA until 2011.
 Since 1999 there haven’t been any blank years.